Digital Marketing Resume

 Not Going into the Details

 It is easy to list down all your roles and responsibilities.
-But going into detail will be what separates you from other applicants and gives you credibility.
+But going into detail will separate you from other applicants and give you credibility.

-For example, if you included Google Ads and Google Tag Manager in as part of your skills, be sure to elaborate on the campaigns you implemented, and the results achieved.
+For example, if you included Google Ads and Google Tag Manager as part of your skills, be sure to elaborate on the campaigns you implemented and the results achieved.
 For example:

 Google Ads